 Although the project is called One Tree Per Child, the species planted were indigenous trees, shrubs, groundcovers and grasses that have largely been cleared from our region.
 A total of 57 different species of trees, shrubs, groundcovers and grasses were planted to help restore a diverse range of woodland species to provide habitat for woodland birds and other native fauna species.

 Further information on our 2017 achievements is outlined in the achievements report and presentation below.

 Help Greater Shepparton grow into a greener, happier community

-Schools, businesses and community groups can still contact council to nominate a planting location (school grounds or other areas of public land) or to request to plant at one of our ten prepared sites.
-Council will provide free plants, guards, stakes and weedmats.
+Schools, businesses and community groups are invited to contact Council to nominate a planting location or to request to plant at a Council-prepared site.
+Council will provide free indigenous plants, guards, stakes and weedmats.
 Please complete the relevant Expression of Interest form below.